-At Parsloes Primary School, Science is taught as part of a blocked curriculum, which ensures that children are given every opportunity to reach an in-depth level of understanding for each topic they are taught.
-Throughout their time at Parsloes, children develop a wide range of knowledge and skills through exciting, active experiences that have been carefully planned to build on their understanding from one year to the next.
-Every topic is planned to ensure that children learn a range of scientific concepts, whilst further developing their scientific skills and ability to think scientifically.
+At Parsloes Primary School, we teach Science as part of a blocked curriculum, ensuring children are given every opportunity to reach an in-depth level of understanding through a project-based approach.
+We provide exciting and active learning experiences that have been carefully planned to build on children’s understanding from one year to the next.
+Topics are planned and delivered in a way that enables children to learn a range of scientific concepts, whilst further developing their scientific skills and ability to think scientifically.
 We have adopted a ‘science capital’ approach to teaching, ensuring that learning experiences are related to the real world and use everyday examples that are relevant to the children at our school.
 Staff have regular opportunities for high quality science CPD, to continue supporting and developing teachers’ subject and pedagogical knowledge.